dpmm99/Faxtract/README.md

 - `WorkBatchSize`: Number of chunks to process simultaneously.
 Higher values increase throughput up to a certain point (typically 10-60 depending on GPU or CPU) as compute or registers become the bottleneck rather than memory bandwidth.
 - `MinimumWorkBatchSize`: Minimum number of chunks required before batch processing begins.
 This helps optimize energy usage by taking advantage of batched inference even if you upload small bits of text one by one.
 - `MaxBatchWaitTimeSeconds`: Maximum time to wait for the minimum batch size before processing anyway.
 This prevents indefinite waiting when there are few documents to process.
+- `AllowContinuousBatching`: If true, allows new chunks to start processing as soon as a previous one completes, rather than waiting for all chunks in a batch to finish.
+Improves throughput, but may cause catastrophic failure if that KV cache-freeing bug isn't fixed.

 ## Performance Considerations